Research & Development.

 1. Government Agencies.

-In preparing the faculties of knowledge to function constitutionally as Arms of Government, please list as many government offices, agencies, ministries, institutions, or parastatals presently in your region that you think fall under the authority, leadership, jurisdiction, legislation, or administration of the faculty of Computer Science.
+In preparing each faculty of knowledge to function constitutionally as an Arm of Government, we first need to specify or outline their boundaries.
+Please list as many offices, agencies, ministries, institutions, or parastatals presently in your region that you think fall under the authority, leadership, jurisdiction, legislation, or administration of the faculty of Computer Science.

 2. Licensing Rights.

-Products and services are the efforts of multiple faculties working collaboratively.
-However, in our new economic design, conflicts arise on which faculty should possess the rights of ownership.
-Example.
-CELLPHONES - Physics or Electrical Engineering.
-PLASTICS - Chemistry or Materials Science.
-PHARMACEUTICALS - Biology or Health Science.
-List as many services, gadgetries, products, creations, or inventions that computer scientists provide or offer presently in your region that you believe fall under the licensing rights of the faculty of Computer Science.
+The creation or invention of new products and services are the efforts of multiple faculties working collaboratively.
+However, in our new economic system design, conflicts arise as to which faculties should possess the rights of ownership to certain creations.
+For example.
+Should CELLPHONES fall under the licensing rights of Physics or Electrical Engineering?
+Should PLASTICS fall under the licensing rights of Chemistry or Materials Science?
+Should PHARMACEUTICALS fall under the licensing rights of Biology or Health Science?
+Please list as many services, gadgets, products, creations, or inventions that computer scientists provide or offer presently in your region that you believe fall under the licensing rights of the faculty of Computer Science.

 3. The Future.